Create an Asset Register, a Full Log of all your Books and Published work, from Scratch.

 He started by researching how to best make a book register, which was quite dull to begin with.
 During the process he came across an article about how to use an ISBN (International Standard Book Number) to claim Public Lending Rights (PLR), for which I have created separate pages with more detail on, however, I would like to point out here that to qualify for PLR you should be named on the book’s title page or be entitled to a royalty payment from the publisher, but you do not have to own the copyright ….
 No getting out of having a book log / asset register.

-In a nutshell every book published has a unique ISBN and that is the most important single item that you should record.
-A book log can be as simple as a list of your books and their ISBNs, no more than that.
+In a nutshell every book published has a unique ISBN, every periodical an ISSN, and these are the most important single items that you should record from either.
+A book and publication log can be as simple as a list of your books and their ISBNs and the ISSNs of periodicals your work has appeared in, no more than that.
 However, over time I feel you will find you need more than that.
 I would recommend as a minimum a table of information including:-

 - ISBN – I log both the ISBN 13 and 10.